grcvhon/atm-analysis/README.md

-## Tracking Species Trajectories funded by the Department of Climate Change, Energy, the Environment and Water (DCCEEW)
+## Tracking Species Trajectories: Determining baseline populations and monitoring methods for Critically Endangered sea snake species

 This repository contains input data and code used for developing species distribution models for the project of <i><b>Tracking species trajectories</i></b> funded by the DCCEEW.

-This project aims to update species distribution models for two Critically Endangered sea snake species (EPCB Act 1999): the Short-nosed sea snake (<i>Aipysurus apraefrontalis</i>) and the Leaf-scaled sea snake (<i>A. foliosquama</i>).
-In this project, we aim to incorporate species ancestry coefficient values (i.e., genetic information) in generating said updated species distribution models.
-Doing so may progress our understanding of current species-specific distributions as well as inform potential key locations for future surveys.
+Overall, this project aims to 1) determine baseline populations and develop monitoring methods through mark-recapture methods; and 2) generate more robust species distribution models for two Critically Endangered sea snakes (EPCB Act 1999): the Short-nosed sea snake (<i>Aipysurus apraefrontalis</i>) and the Leaf-scaled sea snake (<i>A. foliosquama</i>)

+In this section, we look to incorporate genetic information in generating species distribution models.
+Doing so may progress our understanding of current species-specific distributional ranges as well as identify potential key locations for future surveys.

+##
+This project is funded by the Australian Government’s Saving Native Species Program and delivered by the University of Adelaide.